-A Scottish Tradition Lands in the Heart of the Market Common Festivals
+A Traditional Scottish Festival Lands in the Heart of the Market Common

 When the Scottish people came to America a century or so ago, they brought the tradition of the Highland Games with them.
-Of the over 100 games that take place annually all over the U.S.— 11 are in the Carolinas; they have been held in these mountains and lowlands for 75 years.
+Of the more than one hundred Highland Games that take place annually all over the U.S., eleven are in the Carolinas; they have been held in these mountains and lowlands for 75 years.

 Grandfather Mountain ushers some 30,000 people through their gates yearly— a larger number of attendees than those of Dunoon, Scotland, which hosts the largest games in the world.

-“There’s a lot of Scottish history here,” Todd Cartner, founder of the Myrtle Beach Highland Games, tells me.
+“There’s a lot of Scottish history here,” Todd Cartner, founder of the Myrtle Beach Highland Games, says.
 “And that’s why they are so popular in the Carolinas.”

-Todd, a resident of Myrtle Beach for the past 28 years, who has Scottish ancestry on his mother’s side, was looking for ways to raise money for the Myrtle Beach Regional Bagpipe Band, and support this traditional aspect of Scottish culture.
-He started the first games as a non-profit in Market Common last year.
+Todd, who has Scottish ancestry on his mother’s side and has been a resident of Myrtle Beach for the past 28 years, was looking for ways to raise money for the Myrtle Beach Regional Bagpipe Band and support this traditional aspect of Scottish culture.
+He started the first games as a non-profit in the Market Common last year.

-“I wanted to provide scholarships for people to learn how to play the bagpipes,” he tells me.
+“I wanted to provide scholarships for people to learn how to play the bagpipes,” he says.
 “It’s very difficult and takes a long time to learn.”

-The Highland Games are a mix of sport, cultural pride, and community, and have been in existence since around 2000 BC.
+The Highland Games are a mix of sport, cultural pride and community, and have been in existence since around 2000 BC.
 The sport part of the games is comprised of a series of individual feats in which competitors measure their skills against one another.
-The most well known, and almost symbolic of the games is the caber toss, in which a telephone pole is thrown end over end.
+The most well-known one, and almost symbolic of the games themselves, is the caber toss, in which a telephone pole is thrown end over end.

-The games offer community, now, here in the Market Common, just as they have for centuries previously.
-They are an opportunity for those of Scottish descent to celebrate their heritage and others to experience Scottish culture and traditions.
+The games offer community here in the Market Common, just as they have for centuries.
+They are an opportunity for those of Scottish descent to celebrate their heritage, and others to experience Scottish culture and traditions.